 In 106AK, the House of Lords made Justarius Eres the Emperor of the Dominion of Vendaeros.
 There was a bitter dispute against this in the House of Lords, but the influence of House Rhudeus convinced the undecided noble families that this was the correct course of action.
 A growing discontent in several colonies and the new discovery of the Necromancy embracing land of Velkaria, encouraged support for the cause.

 For his support, Aryn Rhudeus was named the Lord High Marshal of the military.
 The newly anointed Emperor’s first act was to draft the Mandate of Legitimate Sovereignty.
 This document declared the right of Vendaeros to bring the enlightenment of the Dominion to all of the inhabitants of Eldross.
-Furthermore, it labeled Vendaeros as the Stewards of Eldross till such a time as the High King of Chrossus returned (which many thought was to be never) and gave the Emperor and Lord High Marshal authority to use the military to “ensure peace and dominion” of Vendaeros throughout the realm.
-Never before had Vendaeros taken such an aggressive stance when dealing with those in the world below and it spoke to a new era of Vendaeros politics, one where the harmony of peace was replaced by the dissonance of war.
+Furthermore, it labeled Vendaeros as the Stewards of Eldross till such a time as the High King of Chrossus returned (which many thought was to be never) and gave the Emperor and Lord High Marshal authority to use the military to ensure peace throughout the realm.
+Never before had Vendaeros taken such an aggressive stance when dealing with those in the world below and it spoke to a new era of Vendaeros politics, one where the harmony of peace was replaced by the dissonance of a necessary war.

 The March of War